Monadical-SAS/redux-time/README.md

 - compose animations with pure functions e.g.: `Repeat(Rotate(...), 10)`
 - seamlessly animate existing React + Redux codebase without major changes
 - animate any state tree value manually, or use provided Animation functions for common animations e.g.: `Translate`, `Rotate`, `Opacity`
-- It's fast!
-Run `benchmarks.js`: on my laptop I can compute the animated state at over 100FPS with 5000 concurrent animations.
-The bottleneck is usually rendering--check out [Inferno] + canvas if you really want speed!
+- it's knock-your-socks-off fast, just tun `benchmarks.js` to see for yourself.
+On a test laptop we get animated state computed at over 100FPS with 5000 concurrent animations.
+The bottleneck is usually rendering--check out three.js for 3d rendering, or Canvas for 2d, or Inferno for react animating
 - fully compatible with CSS animation libraries like [Animate.css](https://daneden.github.io/animate.css/), you already have access to 1000s of pre-written animations out there that plug right into `redux-time`!

 ## Intro